sarapirast/EE-541-Final-Project/README.md

 This module is imported and called within training scripts but is **not run standalone**.

 ### `evaluation.py`
-Computes evaluation metrics and generates confusion matrices:
+Computes evaluation metrics and generates confusion matrices for LiSTM models:
 - Overall accuracy, macro/weighted precision, recall, F1
 - Per-class classification reports
 - Confusion matrix generation and visualization